 Another less common but promising treatment option is gene therapy, which is currently in clinical trials.
 In gene therapy, doctors extract a child’s defective blood-forming cells, correct the defect, and put the corrected cells back into the child.
 The repaired cells provide the child with a working immune system.

-A third treatment, enzyme replacement therapy, can only be used for children with ADA-SCID.
-In enzyme replacement therapy, the missing enzyme is regularly injected into the child with SCID to boost the ADA enzyme.
+A third treatment, enzyme replacement therapy, can be used for children and adults with ADA-SCID.
+In enzyme replacement therapy, the missing enzyme is regularly injected into the person with SCID to boost the ADA enzyme.
 The results are temporary and do not permanently repair the immune system.
-Eventually children with ADA-SCID will require either HSCT or gene therapy for long-term results.
+Eventually a person with ADA-SCID will require either HSCT or gene therapy for long-term results.

 Prior to these treatments, a child with SCID will begin the treatment process by taking antibiotics, antivirals and antifungals to ward off infection.
 The child will also receive immunoglobulin therapy, or Ig, an infusion of antibodies designed to boost the child’s immune system.
 The Ig is obtained through human plasma donors.

 Most children with SCID are treated with hematopoietic stem cell transplantation, or HSCT, also known as a bone marrow transplantation.
 In this treatment, hematopoietic stem cells are taken from a donor.
 The hematopoietic stem cells that are taken from the donor are infused into a child with SCID.
 Those cells multiply over time and develop an immune system for the child.

 Gene therapy is an experimental treatment currently available for children with X-linked SCID and Artemis SCID.
 Families of children who choose this therapy must enroll in a clinical trial.